 Dogs on a dry kibble diet are particularly vulnerable as most kibble is full of carbohydrates.
 Grain-free diets are not carbohydrate-free, grains as typically replaced with carbohydrate-rich potatoes.
 The best way to avoid sugar and carbs is to feed raw or homemade food.

-For Ava, and because she's allergic to yeast, I switched her to a raw food diet and only use treats I find on Pure Dog Treats.
+For Ava, and because she's allergic to yeast, I switched her to a raw food diet and only use treats I make.

 If you’re unsure how, or even if, you want to get started with raw feeding then there are plenty of resources to help you get started.